gadanidis/beforeum/markdown/beforeum.md

 become increasingly popular, more people wonder about the castrati --- the emasculated singers ... (*L.A.
 Times* 2005)

-If this process was a factor in (UHM)'s diachronic development, we might expect to see an effect of cliticization at this early stage, with the variant that is more advanced in this functional change being used more outside of cliticized forms like *and-uh*.
+If this process was a factor in (UHM)'s diachronic development, we might expect to see an effect of cliticization at early stages, with the variant that is more advanced in this functional change being used more outside of cliticized forms like *and-uh*.

 As we note above, the rise of *um* has now been described extensively in the variationist and corpus-linguistic literature, across a number of corpora and